CagriCatik/Battery-Systems-Technology/webpage/docs/theory/05_thermal_management/01_cooling_mechanism.md

-# Cooling Mechanisms for EV Batteries
+# Cooling Mechanisms

-Thermal management in electric vehicle (EV) batteries is paramount due to the substantial heat generated during charging and discharging cycles.
-Effective cooling ensures safety, optimizes performance, and extends the lifespan of the battery packs.
-This document categorizes and elucidates various cooling mechanisms employed in lithium-ion battery systems, detailing their advantages, limitations, and suitable application scenarios.
+Thermal management in electric vehicle (EV) battery systems is a critical factor influencing both operational efficiency and safety.
+During charging and discharging cycles, lithium-ion batteries generate significant amounts of heat due to internal resistance and electrochemical processes.
+If not effectively managed, excessive thermal accumulation can lead to performance degradation, accelerated aging, and even thermal runaway, posing safety hazards.

+This document provides a systematic classification and in-depth analysis of the cooling strategies implemented in EV battery packs.
+It explores passive and active cooling methods, including air, liquid, and phase-change material (PCM)-based systems.
+Each mechanism is examined in terms of thermal conductivity, heat dissipation efficiency, design complexity, and scalability.
+Additionally, the advantages and drawbacks of each approach are discussed, highlighting their impact on energy density, system integration, and cost considerations.
+Application scenarios are also presented to guide the selection of appropriate thermal management solutions for various vehicle architectures and operating conditions.

 ## Cooling Mechanisms for EV Batteries